MichaelAlexanderBryant/simplyhired-eda/README.md

 Below are some of the highlights from the EDA.
 Since I am primarily interested in Data Analyst and Data Scientist roles, this is what the selected figures present.
 Other roles can be found either in the EDA.ipynb Jupyter Notebook or output/eda folder.

+Data Scientist and Data Analyst roles are among the lowest paid in data science.
+The highest paying jobs are data science manager/director type roles, machine learning research roles which require doctorates, and more computer science centric roles such as the Machine Learning Engineer.
+The lowest paid roles in data science are Statisticians.

 <br/>
 <div align="center">